Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

 Rosetta Stone is like the one-eyed man in the kingdom of the blind, but is it worth your investment?

-Rosetta Stone takes a different approach to language learning compared to Duolingo.
-The RS program aims to immerse users in their target language through a combination of images, text, and sound without relying on translation or explicit grammar explanations.
+In the language learning industry, Rosetta Stone takes a different approach to language learning compared to Duolingo.
+The RS program aims to immerse users in their foreign language (or their target one) through a combination of images, text, and sound without relying on translation or explicit grammar explanations.Â

 Basically, you're presented with a series of images and sentences, which you must match and repeat to progress through the lessons.

-While Rosetta Stone's method seems more effective than Duolingo's gamified and translation-heavy approach, it's important to remember that Rosetta Stone is like the one-eyed man in the kingdom of the blind.
+While Rosetta Stone's method seems more effective than Duolingo's gamified and translation-heavy approach, it's important to remember that Rosetta Stone is like the one-eyed man in the kingdom of the blind.Â

 In other words, if your only options are Duolingo and Rosetta Stone, the latter is undoubtedly a better choice, but it's still not the most effective way to learn a language.

 Rosetta Stone does offer more relevant phrases and content compared to Duolingo's often bizarre and disconnected sentences.
-However, RS falls short when it comes to providing cultural context and nuance.
+However, RS falls short when it comes to providing cultural context and nuance.Â

-In most cases, you, the users, are presented with images and sentences to repeat, but there is little to no explanation of the appropriate contexts and scenarios in which to use them.
+In most cases, you, the users, are presented with images and sentences to repeat, but there is little to no explanation of the appropriate contexts and scenarios in which to use them.Â

-Ultimately, if you had to choose between Duolingo and Rosetta Stone, the latter would likely yield better results in terms of speaking ability.
+Ultimately, if you had to choose between Duolingo and Rosetta Stone, the latter would likely yield better results in terms of speaking ability.Â

 However, it's important to recognize that Rosetta Stone's method still has its limitations, particularly when it comes to developing a deep understanding of the language's cultural aspects and nuances.